-- Align the control arm linkage to the control arm lower bracket and re-tighten the 1/4" adjusting lock nut to 2-4 ft.lbs.
+- Loosen the 1/4" adjusting lock nut located on the adjusting block, allowing the control arm to move approximately 1 inch.
+Move the adjusting block until holes align, then insert locating pin.
+(See Figure 4-6.) - Align the control arm linkage to the control arm lower bracket and re-tighten the 1/4" adjusting lock nut to 2-4 ft. lbs.
 The ride height valve should now be correctly adjusted. - 8.
 Remove the locating pin. - 9.
-The block can now be removed by using the height control valve as an improvised jack by disconnecting the control arm at the lower bracket and pushing the control arm to an "up" position. - 10.
-Remove the block and reconnect the linkage.
+The block can now be removed by using the height control valve as an improvised jack by disconnecting the control arm at the lower bracket and pushing the control arm to an "up" position. - Remove the block and reconnect the linkage.
 This allows the Automatic Height Control Valve to resume normal operation. - 11.
 Check the air ride height.
-If necessary, go through the adjustment procedure again until the proper air ride height is achieved. - 12.
-Check the air ride height periodically and adjust as needed.
+If necessary, go through the adjustment procedure again until the proper air ride height is achieved. - Check the air ride height periodically and adjust as needed.